 Beauty is Fleeting and Early Rising

 After prayerfully considering what and how to change, I started to get up earlier.
 (See this post on rising early and having a more productive day).
 Now, as soon as I wake up, I take a shower, dress for the day (not in pajamas!) and put on very limited make-up.
 This change had more benefits that I had imagined when I put it in place!
 Not only is my husband pleased to come home to a put-together wife, but my confidence has soared!
 I feel more secure and honestly, am more productive.
 When I look put together, I feel put together.

 When the kids are crying, the dog got into the garbage and we popped the zipper on our favorite pair of jeans, it’s easy to say “ah, forget it.
 I’m wearing sweatpants”.
 I get that.
 I really do.
 But and hear me out on this one – what kind of message is that sending to your husband?
 Is it saying that everything else in life is more important than him?
 That dealing with life’s daily crises take priority over looking and feeling your best for your husband?

 When you started to date your husband, how did you look and act?
 Did you dress up and wear cute heels?
 Did you put on makeup or perfume?
 Did you “do” your hair before he picked you up?
 Has anything changed?
 Or now, do you wear legging and flip flops, no makeup and hair in a ponytail every day?

 I’m not judging you, friend.
-I’m really not.
+I’m not.
 That was me, as well.
 When I committed to making a change, the benefits of the change were incredible.

 Beauty is Fleeting and Making Small Changes

 To be honest, I don’t do everything that I used to regarding looking and feeling my best.
 I no longer get manicures, but I do get my hair colored (if not, I would be nearly all grey and personally, I’m not quite ready for that!).